tmzkt/books/first-break-all-the-rules.md

 - You need to hire people that already possess the necessary talents for the position.
 - Skills vs Knowledge vs Talents - Skills and Knowledge can be taught.
 - 3 categories of talents:
-- Striving (e.g. ambition, altruism, competitiveness, and mastery)
+  1. Striving (e.g. ambition, altruism, competitiveness, and mastery)
-- Thinking (e.g. discipline, flexibility, focus, logic)
+  2. Thinking (e.g. discipline, flexibility, focus, logic)
-- Relating (e.g. socializing, empathy, trust, confrontation)
+  3. Relating (e.g. socializing, empathy, trust, confrontation)
 - To find great talent, two tips:
   1. know what talents you are looking for - what fits with company, team, and your management style.
 To make it easier, choose 1 talent from each cateogry to evaluate
   2. study your best - learn from your top performers
 ## Chapter 4: The Second Key: Define the Right Outcomes
+- How to retain control and focus on perfomrance while you cannot force everyone to perform in the same way?
+Define the right outcomes and then let each person find his own route towards those outcomes.
+- Rules of thumb
+  1. Don't break the bank - employees must follow certain required steps for all aspects of their role that deal with accuracy or safety
+  2. Standards rule - employees must follow required steps when those steps are part of a company or industry standard
+  3. Don't let the creed overshadow the message - required steps are useful only if they do not obscure the desired outcome
+  4. There are no steps leading to customer satisfaction - required steps only prevent dissatisfaction.
+They cannot drive customer satisfaction.
+- To define the right outcomes, think 1. what is right for your customers?
+2. what is right for your company?
+3. what is right for the individual?
 ## Chapter 5: The Third Key: Focus on Strengths
+- To develop a stronger workplace, you have to reject the concept of “transformation,” build up talents, and navigate around weaknesses.
+- Focus on each person's strengths and manage around his weaknesses.
+Don't try to fix the weaknesses.
+Help each person become ore of who he already is.
+- A great manager can describe, in detail, the unique talents of each of his or her people
+- Great managers identify talents and help cultivate those talents in 3 ways
+  1. Casting is everything - position each person so that you are paying her to do what she is naturally wired to do.
+Cast her in the right role.
+  2. Manage by exception - treat each person as he would like to be treated.
+Do this by asking about goals and preferences to each individual.
+  3. Spend the most time with their best people - the fairest thing to do, the best way to learn, and the only way to stay focused on excellence
+- Top performers have the most potential for growth
+- To manage around a weakness, ask
+  1. is the poor performance trainable and due to a lack of skills or knowledge?
+IF so, train them.
+  2. Is the nonperformance caused by the mamager himself tripping the wrong trigger?
+What motivates the person?
+- 3 approaches manage around a weakness
+  1. devise a support system (can't remember names - get rolodex, can't count - bring in packages with no counting involved)
+  2. Find a complementary partner (match up one person's valleys with another's peaks)
+  3. Find an alternative role
 ## Chapter 6: The Fourth Key: Find the Right Fit
 ## Chapter 7: Turning the Keys: A Practical Guide